babynus/projeqtor/branches/V8.1/projeqtor/docs/user/AccessRights.rst

 .. note::

-   * If translated name is displayed between [ ], then the value of field "Name" is not found in the translation table.
+   * If translated name is displayed between suqare brackets [ ], then the value of field "Name" is not found in the translation table.

 .. rubric:: Translation table files